mkdrake37/seams/_topics/w1/d1/performance-theory.md

 Some problems can take advantage of multiple processors.
 Although distinct from the idea of P vs NP, this concept can quickly make a problem more manageable.
 Throughout we will keep an eye on when parallelization is possible, and bring up some very important instances.

 # Random algorithms:
-Overview of some probabilistic methods.
+We will go over some probabilistic methods.
 Monte Carlo, IsPrime, Quick sort, verifying some output by random selection.